Axobot-org/Axobot/docs/perms.rst

 View Audit Log
 --------------

 Allows the bot to read server logs (adding roles, changing names, editing channels...).
-Not necessary for the moment
+Used by the modlogs system.

 Manage Server
 -------------